Shorthand piece written by author Josepha Dietrich for UQ Small Change: it all adds up.

 Combining meticulous technical information and interrogative emotional insight, In Danger is a must-read for those wanting a greater understanding of what cancer means, what it doesn’t mean, and how to go about living with it whilst still maintaining hope and optimism.
 And while I was going to particularly recommend this book for women, I think actually I would also specifically recommend it to men who have a partner, wife, sister, mother or daughter with breast cancer, as a handbook on how to provide essential support.

-10 May 2018, ABC Radio Brisbane , Focus with Emma Griffiths
+ABC Radio Brisbane , Focus with Emma Griffiths, focus on breast cancer – radio piece

-4 May 2018, Radio ABC North Coast, Breakfast with Joanne Shoebridge
+Radio ABC North Coast, Breakfast with Joanne Shoebridge, north coast radio interview

 Hobart radio interview (audio expires).

-The Australian newspaper, 24 October 2017, JOHN ROSS Higher Education reporter, Sydney @JohnRoss49.
+The Australian, JOHN ROSS Higher Education reporter, Sydney @JohnRoss49.

 Scientific breakthrough for early breast cancer diagnosis